lerwine/isolated-package-feeds/NuGetPuller/README.md

 ## About NuGetPuller

-The purpose of this library is the basae class for applications that synchronize a Local NuGet Feed with an upstream NuGet repository as well as other locally-hosted NuGet repositories.
+The purpose of this library is the basae class for applications that synchronize Local NuGet Feeds with an upstream NuGet repository.

 An example use-case would be for a locally-hosted NuGet feed on a machine that does not have direct access to the internet.
 You can use this to download NuGet packages, including any dependencies, and then create a bundle of packages (a ZIP file) which can then be transferred to that disconnected host and imported into the Local NuGet Feed.

-This uses package manifest files to represent which packages already exist in other locally-hosted NuGet feeds.
+This uses package metadata files to represent which packages already exist in other locally-hosted NuGet feeds.
 This minimizes bundle sizes, because it doesn't have to include packages that already exist in the target NuGet feed.

 ## Key Concepts